KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 - Please use `update_deps.py --help` to list additional options and read the internal documentation in `update_deps.py` for further information.

+### Generated source code

+This repository contains generated source code in the `layers/generated` directory which is not intended to be modified directly.
+Instead, changes should be made to the corresponding generator in the `scripts` directory.
+The source files can then be regenerated using `scripts/generate_source.py`.

 ### Build Options

 When generating native platform build files through CMake, several options can